Oprahjosh/Oprahjosh/README.md

-- 👋 Hi, I’m @Oprahjosh
+- 👋 Hi, I’m Opeyemi Fakoya
 - 👀 I’m interested in creating awesome solutions to everyday problems.
-- 🌱 I’m currently learning Djangoooooo
+- 🌱 I’m a hybrid of Dapp developer with Solidity and Backend developer with Python .
+-    I can write your smart contracts and help bring ideas to live on the blockchain.
+-    I am a blockchain technology expert, knowledgable about DeFi, NFTs, Cryptocurrencies, Metaverse and a host of trendy topics in the ecosystem.
+-    I also know HTML, CSS and a bit of Node.js.
-- 💞️ I’m looking to collaborate on { projects that'll practically solve problems }
+- 💞️ I’m looking to collaborate on { projects that'll practically solve problems }.
-- 📫 How to reach me oprahjosh@gmail.com
+- 📫 How to reach me : oprahjosh@gmail.com

 <!---
 Oprahjosh/Oprahjosh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.